gonimo/gonimo/front/doc/Gonimo-Architecture.md

 } deriving (Generic)
 ```

 So Account can be told to claim an invitation and to respond to an invitation.
-This is the public facing API of `Account`, depending components can ask `Account` to claim an invitation by providing a config type that fullfills [Account.HasConfig](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Account/API.hs#L60).
-At this point it should be noted, that in this architecture modules are intended to be imported qualifed.
+This is part of the public facing API of `Account`: Dependent components can ask
+`Account` to claim an invitation by providing a config type that
+fullfills [Account.HasConfig][Account.HasConfig].

+As every component may provide a `Config` type and a `HasConfig` type class, it
+should have become clear that in this architecture, modules are expected to be
+imported qualified.

 ### The ModelConfig

-So a component takes optionally a `Model` and a `Config`, the [ModelConfig](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Account.hs#L51) or rather some type fulfilling [HasModelConfig](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Account.hs#L63) is one of two optional return values of the components [make](https://github.com/gonimo/gonimo/blob/5afd58dfd6e21525c0688508d978429b51bc85f7/front/src/Gonimo/Client/Account.hs#L72) function:
+So a component takes optionally a `Model` and a `Config`, the [ModelConfig][Account.ModelConfig] is one of two optional return values of the component's [make][Account.make] function:

 ```haskell
 -- | Example datatype fulfilling 'HasModelConfig'.